awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-notification-codes.md

 # Troubleshooting Notification Codes<a name="troubleshooting-notification-codes"></a>

-The following are notification codes and resolution steps for notifications you may see while setting up and using Amazon AppStream 2\.0\.
+The following are notification codes and resolution steps for notifications that you might see when you set up and use Amazon AppStream 2\.0\.
 These notifications can be found in the **Notifications** tab in the AppStream 2\.0 console, after selecting an image builder or fleet\.
-Fleet notifications can also be obtained using the AppStream 2\.0 API operation [DescribeFleets](https://docs.aws.amazon.com/appstream2/latest/APIReference/API_DescribeFleets.html), or using the [describe\-fleets](https://docs.aws.amazon.com/cli/latest/reference/appstream/describe-fleets.html) CLI command\.
+You can also get fleet notifications by using the AppStream 2\.0 API operation [DescribeFleets](https://docs.aws.amazon.com/appstream2/latest/APIReference/API_DescribeFleets.html) or the [describe\-fleets](https://docs.aws.amazon.com/cli/latest/reference/appstream/describe-fleets.html) CLI command\.

 ## Active Directory Internal Service<a name="troubleshooting-notification-codes-ad-internal"></a>

-Following is a notification code and resolution steps for an internal service error that you might encounter while setting up and using Active Directory with Amazon AppStream 2\.0\.
+Follow these steps if you receive an internal service error when you set up and use Active Directory with Amazon AppStream 2\.0\.

 **INTERNAL\_SERVICE\_ERROR**
 **Message**: The user name or password is incorrect\.
-**Resolution**: This error may occur when the computer object that was created in the Microsoft Active Directory domain for the resource was deleted or disabled\.
-You can resolve this error by enabling the computer object in the Active Directory domain, then starting the resource again\.
-You may also need to reset the computer object account in the Active Directory domain\.
+**Resolution**: This error might occur when the computer object that was created in the Microsoft Active Directory domain for the resource was deleted or disabled\.
+You can resolve this error by enabling the computer object in the Active Directory domain, and then starting the resource again\.
+You might also need to reset the computer object account in the Active Directory domain\.
 If you continue to encounter this error, contact AWS Support\.
 For more information, see [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.

 ## Active Directory Domain Join<a name="troubleshooting-notification-codes-ad"></a>

-The following are notification codes and resolution steps for issues with domain join that you might encounter while setting up and using Active Directory with Amazon AppStream 2\.0\.
+The following are notification codes and resolution steps for issues with domain join that you might encounter when you set up and use Active Directory with Amazon AppStream 2\.0\.

 **DOMAIN\_JOIN\_ERROR\_ACCESS\_DENIED**
 **Message**: Access is denied\.
-**Resolution**: The service account specified in the directory configuration does not have permissions to create the computer object, or reuse an existing one\.
+**Resolution**: The service account specified in the directory configuration does not have permissions to create the computer object or reuse an existing one\.
 Validate the permissions and start the image builder or fleet\.
 For more information, see [Granting Permissions to Create and Manage Active Directory Computer Objects](active-directory-admin.md#active-directory-permissions)\.

 **DOMAIN\_JOIN\_ERROR\_LOGON\_FAILURE**
 **Message**: The username or password is incorrect\.